CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 These steps were tested with VirtualBox version 6.1.12 and Vagrant version 2.2.9 on macOS version 10.14.6.

-## Create the VMs and the Network Connections
+## Create VMs and Network Connections

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
 This section assumes a basic level of Vagrant, VirtualBox, and Linux experience.